freenas/freenas-docs/userguide/system.rst

 * :ref:`Alert Services` configures services used to notify the administrator about system events.

+#ifdef freenas
-* :ref:`Alert Settings` configures the default notification timing for each alert message.
-See :ref:`Alert` for more information.
+* :ref:`Alert Settings` lists the available :ref:`Alert` conditions and
+  provides configuration of the notification frequency for each alert.
+#endif freenas

 * :ref:`Cloud Credentials` is used to enter connection credentials for remote cloud service providers